 Professor Susan O'Connor and Professor Simon Haberle (Australian National University),

 Professor Chris Turney and Associate Professor Darren Curnoe (University of New South Wales),

 Dr Brit Asmussen (Queensland Museum),

-Professor Alan Cooper and Dr Kieren Mitchell (University of Adelaide).
+Dr Kieren Mitchell (University of Adelaide).

 Within Tasmania the group is working with DPIPWE, TMAG, QVMAG, the Tasmanian Land Conservancy and the Bookend Trust.

 CABAH collaborators Corey Bradshaw, Frédérik Saltré, Brit Asmussen, Simon Haberle and Chris Turney

 CABAH Collaborators the Queen Victoria Museum and Art Gallery (QVMAG) and Tasmanian Museum and Art Gallery (TMAG)